SalvatoreRomano1/net2020/Post_Group/README.md

-Here we will add the readme file to use the code
+See the comments of each notebook to understand how to use them.